GruiaChiscop/TTCom/README.md

 # TTCom
 This is TTCom, the TeamTalk Commander, also informally referred to as the TeamTalk Console.

-This file is current as of revision 652 of TTCom.
+This file is current as of revision 692, version 1.4 of TTCom.

 ## Note:

 This is not my work; the author of this program is [Doug lee](http://dlee.org), and should be acorded all legal  rights, bla, bla, bla.
 I will, however, probably be updating and restructuring it, and all such modifications will of course be self-documenting in the git history.
 You can find the official TTCom page, as well as downloads and a nice write up of it's history [here](http://dlee.org/TTCom/).
+The revision number above is Doug's version control system, whatever that may be; if I make major changes to the code I'll keep them in a different branch, so master is always the upstream code.

 ## Usage